CROSSING THE BRIDGES

 The two bridges are among the safest and best maintained infrastructures in Nova Scotia.
 When a collision, even a minor one, takes place on one of the bridges, the impact is not minor.
 The vast majority of collisions are completely preventable and most often caused by driver distraction.
 The impact of even a minor collision on the bridges has a major impact on traffic congestion.

 The HHB bridge patrol officers are special constables and with that have the authority to issue tickets for speeding, texting and other infractions.

 Safety Measures Include

 - wind detectors

 - Early warning crash bars (MacKay toll plaza)

 - 12 emergency telephones on the Macdonald Bridge

 The toll you pay to cross the Macdonald or MacKay Bridge is based on the number of axles on your vehicle.
-Most passenger vehicles and light trucks pay $0.80 if using a MACPASS and $1.00 if paying with cash.
-The cash lanes accept quarters, $1 coins and $2 coins.
+Most passenger vehicles and light trucks pay $1.00 if using a MACPASS and $1.25 if paying with cash.
+NOTE: The cash lanes accept quarters, $1 coins and $2 coins.
 The coin baskets will not accept dimes, nickels or pennies.
+THERE IS NO CREDIT CARD OR INTERACT TAP AT THE TOLL BOOTHS.
 The sidewalk and bicycle lane are free of charge to use.
 Please click here to see toll rates >

 MACPASS is the electronic tolling system of Halifax Harbour Bridges (HHB).
 Approximately 85 per cent of bridge crossings during the peak travel times of the day are made using MACPASS.
 MACPASS allows users to pass through the toll lanes of the Angus L. Macdonald and A. Murray MacKay bridges without stopping and at a less expensive rate than using cash, making it the best way to cross the harbour.
 View MACPASS details >